robodreamer/xvisiotech_camera_examples/README.md

 ### Prerequisites

 Before proceeding with the installation, ensure you have Docker installed on your system.
 If you don't have Docker installed, you can follow the instructions provided on [the official Docker website](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+Make sure to use `apt-get` to install it, instead of `docker-desktop` GUI app installation, as it may not work with the provided scripts.

 #### Docker Setup: